ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/full-lite-mapping.md

 The data are observations recorded during a site visit.
 Since majority of the properties on these observations share the same values (feature of interest, site visit, result and phenomenon time) they can be recorded as observation members of an observation collection.

-The feature of interest for all the observations is a single tree modelled as a `tern:Sample` with the feature type as 'plant individual'.
+The feature of interest for all the observations is a single tree modelled as a `tern:Sample` with the feature type as 'plant occurrence'.

 #### `species`